-Figure 4.5: [Computational Time $(V{\rm S}, V{\rm E})$]: The absence of nested commutators in our commutator-free Magnus expansions results in a significant improvement in computational time of a corresponding Magnus-Lanczos scheme (C6L50 is roughly 7 to 9 times faster here than M6L50).
+Figure 4.5: [Computational Time $(V{\rm S}, V{\rm E})$]: The absence of nested commutators in our proposed Magnus expansions results in a significant improvement in computational time of a corresponding Magnus-Lanczos scheme (S6L50 is roughly 7 to 9 times faster here than M6L50).
 This effect becomes more pronounced once we consider higher-order Magnus expansions.